ellemouton/website/content/drafts/normal-operation-pre-taproot.md

 involves understanding how HTLCs are added to a channel and how channel peers commit to a new state including these HTLCs.
 Then I will cover how a channel’s normal flow is re-established after a disconnection and finally, the cooperative channel closure flow will be covered.
-I plan on doing this with a long-running example.
+I plan on doing all of this with a long-running example.

 # Preliminaries

+Here are a few links that cover some preliminaries that might be useful for understanding this blog post:

-If you need a re-fresher on why channel peers have an asymmetric state then check out [this][update-stat-post] post on how channel peers update the state of a channel in a trust-less way and if you want to recap how HTLCs look on a commitment transaction, then check out my
+- Why channel peers have an asymmetric state and how they go about updating this state in a trust-less way: [Updating State][update-stat-post].
-[HTLC deep-dive post][htlc-deep-dive-post].
-I also recommend re-capping the post on how channels are [opened][open-chans-post].
+- What HTLC outputs look like on a commitment transaction: [HTLC deep-dive][htlc-deep-dive-post]
+- How two nodes go about opening a channel: [Opening and announcing a pre-taproot LN channel][open-chans-post].

 # Normal Channel Operation